 Dr. Rivke Jaffe is Professor of Urban Geography at the Department of Human Geography, Planning and International Development Studies and the Centre for Urban Studies.
 She heads the Urban Geographies programme group within the Amsterdam Institute for Social Science Research and co-directs the university research priority area Global Digital Cultures.
 Prior to joining the UvA, she held teaching and research positions at Leiden University, the University of the West Indies, and the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).
 She is a board member of RC21 and editorial board member of IJURR, City & Society and the Journal of Urban History.

 Connecting geography, anthropology and cultural studies, her research focuses primarily on intersections of the urban and the political, and specifically on the spatialization and materialization of power, difference and inequality within cities.
 She is interested in how urban problems such as poverty, crime and environmental degradation are linked to social differentiation along lines of ethnicity, class and gender.
 How are these inequalities constructed, reproduced and transformed through urban policy, market forces and social movements?
 How does the (colonial) past shape the cities of today?
 What is the role of popular culture - music, video clips, murals, graffiti - in the ways we experience and communicate urban exclusion and solidarity?
 How are urban inequalities mediated, reproduced and transformed in more-than-human ways, by non-human entities from digital technologies to security dogs?
-Rivke's engagement with these concerns is motivated by the conviction that urban studies can provide important insights into what divides and what unites us, into the social problems we face and the solutions that are possible.
+Rivke's engagement with these concerns is motivated by the conviction that researching everyday life in cities can provide important insights into what divides and what unites us, into the social problems we face and the solutions that are possible.

 A video recording of Rivke's inaugural lecture "Cities and the Political Imagination", held on June 2, 2017, can be viewed here.
 A brief video describing why her research received the Ammodo Science Award can be found here.
 A recent Dutch-language podcast on her work can be found here.